michaelbev/nodejs-ex/README.md

 This example will serve a welcome page.

-### Creating a project/workspace on Digital Garage
+### Creating a project/workspace on the Digital Garage

 If you do not already have an account you can sign up for free [here](www.thedigitalgarage.io).
 After you sign into your account you can create a project/workspace.